 Moving office or having building works done?

-New CDM regs mean clients have more responsibilities
+New CDM regulations mean clients have more responsibilities

 The new CDM regs have not been brought in to make life worse for clients but to ensure anyone carrying out works are legally compliant and work safely.
 They hopefully will protect clients from cowboy builders and those working on sites (domestic or commercial projects) who are at risk.
 This risk if ignored could result in hefty fines, projects being closed down, exaggerated costs when someone else has to pick up the project and moreover delays to your own project.